Studies in English

 Grading policy

-Final exam is in the form of written exam.
+Final exam is in the form of a written exam.
 Final test has 10 questions (8 multiple choice questions and 2 fill in the blanks questions) regarding interpretation of two clinical cases with laboratory results.
 The exam is considered passed if it has ≥ 6 of correct answers.
 The result is expressed as passed/not passed.

 Contact:

-Sonja Misirlić Denčić, MD, PhD; associate professor
+Sonja Misirlić Denčić, MD, PhD; full professor

 e-mail: sonja.misirlic-dencic@med.bg.ac.rs